Insoft-UK/PrimePlus/README.md

 In P+ `=` is treated as `:=` were in PPL `=` is treated as `==`

 >[!WARNING]
 Future major updates will no longer be uploaded to this GitHub repository.
-Instead, all future updates to 4.x and lator will be available at the <a href="https://github.com/Insoft-UK/PrimeSDK">PrimeSDK</a> repository.
+Instead, all future updates to 4.x and lator will be available at the <a href="https://github.com/Insoft-UK/PrimeSDK">PrimeSDK</a> repository known as PPL+.